alexey-vostrikov/ubuntu-overssh-reinstallation/README.md

 It's simple, create modified iso based on your network and preseed url file and continue installation over ssh.

-I use [mini.iso](https://help.ubuntu.com/community/Installation/MinimalCD) because it's small and get most packages from ubuntu repository so you server after installation is fully updated.
+I use [Minimal CD](https://help.ubuntu.com/community/Installation/MinimalCD) because it's small and get most packages from ubuntu repository so you server after installation is fully updated.

-## Wizart
+## Wizard

 Download this repo and start wizard.